What is happening in Lebanon?

 What is the conflict in Lebanon about?

-Since October 8th, 2023, Lebanese and Palestinian armed groups have exchanged cross-border fire with Israel, resulting in the displacement of people on both sides of the border.
+Since October 8th, 2023, Lebanese and Palestinian armed groups had exchanged cross-border fire with Israel, resulting in the displacement of people on both sides of the border.

-These exchanges significantly escalated in recent days, with Israel conducting unprecedented attacks via pagers and walkie talkies before executing a series of aerial offensives that caused the deadliest day in Lebanon since the 1975-1990 civil war.
+These exchanges significantly escalated thereafter, with Israel conducting unprecedented attacks via pagers and walkie talkies before executing a series of aerial offensives that caused the deadliest day in Lebanon since the 1975-1990 civil war.

-To date, over 1,565 individuals have been killed, including 73 children.
-Strikes have also targeted ambulances and healthcare workers.
-In addition to humanitarian groups suspending operations in areas close to the southern border, this has significantly hindered urgent humanitarian interventions to affected communities.
+To date, more than 4,00 individuals have been killed, including more than 316 children.
+Strikes have also targeted ambulances, healthcare workers, and water facilities.
+In addition to humanitarian groups suspending operations in key areas across the country, this has significantly hindered urgent humanitarian interventions to affected communities, including the displaced.

 What is the humanitarian situation in Lebanon right now?

-Syrian refugees are being excluded from many shelters and emergency support.
-These refugees have already been facing the ramifications of Lebanon’s economic crisis and recurrent Israeli strikes, with limited access to basic needs.
+Syrian refugees as well as migrants and migrant workers were being excluded from many shelters and emergency support.
+These displaced people have already been facing the ramifications of Lebanon’s economic crisis and recurrent Israeli strikes, with limited access to basic needs.

 What is Oxfam doing to help the people of Lebanon?

-Together we’re supporting people with emergency cash, food, clean water, sanitation services, and hygiene and menstrual kits.
-With our local partners we have distributed water to families equivalent to almost 40,000 bottles of water and distributed 374 hygiene and menstrual kits to 400 people.
+Together with people like you, we’re supporting people with emergency cash, food, clean water, sanitation services, and hygiene and menstrual kits.
+With our partners we have distributed lifesaving assistance to more than 78,000 people since September.
+We are trying to reach around 250,000 people with lifesaving assistance by March 2025.

-The partner organizations Oxfam works with in Lebanon, including the Utopia Organization featured below, deeply understand the needs of the communities they are part of.
+The partner organizations Oxfam works with in Lebanon deeply understand the needs of the communities they are part of.
 This includes work with people with disabilities and with people who are migrant workers.

 What needs to happen now in Lebanon and the wider region?

-The international community, including the U.S., must condemn this escalation and take bold action to help stop it now.
-They must use all means at their disposal to secure an immediate and permanent ceasefire, as this is the only way to stop the death and destruction in Lebanon, Gaza, Israel and across the wider region, and stop any further escalation of violence.
+The international community, including the U.S., must use all means at their disposal to secure a immediate and permanent ceasefire, as this is the only way to stop the death and destruction in Lebanon, Gaza, Israel and across the wider region, and stop any further escalation of violence.

 Israel continues to act with impunity.
 It must be held to account for its actions in both Lebanon and Gaza.
 All parties must abide by international humanitarian law and be held to account where potential violations have occurred.